Top 10 Diamond Buying Mistakes

 There’s no hard and fast rule about what you should spend on a diamond engagement ring – while the old adage used to be three months’ salary, it really makes more sense to think about what you want, and can realistically afford.

 It pays to splurge a little on this occasion – after all, a nagging sense of discontent will take the sheen off of any ring – but weigh up the options and make a sensible choice with the help of your jeweller.
-Your fiancée is an individual, and her diamond should be too.
 There’s a huge array of choices out there, and while one person might prefer a big rock with a slightly lower colour grade, another might be after a perfectly clear stone that is a little smaller.

 10. Under-valuing good service and honest guarantees

-The diamond itself is important, but finding a jeweller with whom you can build a business relationship, and who provides relevant guarantees when buying, is crucial.
+The diamond itself is important, but finding a jeweller with whom you can build a trusting relationship, and who provides relevant guarantees when buying, is crucial.

 Not only will they help you to select something that looks beautiful, they should be able to stand behind its quality and assure its worth.
 A commitment to your purchase, and to you as a customer, is paramount.